mukoedo1993/Derivatives_pricing_CPP/Chapter4/case3/README.txt

 It save a lot of repititive code on our interface.

-In this example, we have a bridge class.
+In the case3, we have a bridge class.
 Our interface class includes an object of bridge class.
 And our object of bridge class includes a pointer to a pure base class.
 So, we just need to operate on bridge class(assignments) so that we do not need to speicialize too much details